 - Invoice Financing (Factoring): This financing option is also not a loan.
 A third party, know as a factor, purchases your account receivables at a discount so you can have access to capital now, rather than waiting for the 30- to 60-day terms you offer your customers.
 The factor may purchase all, or part, of your invoices.
 The factor will normally pay you a percentage of the agreed upon amount now and pay the balance once he or she is able to collect from your customer.

-- Traditional Bank Loans: Qualifying for a traditional term loan from financial institutions like banks and credit unions usually require a personal credit score above 680 and a monthly repayment frequency (although many traditional lenders are going to a weekly periodic payment frequency for some small business loans).
+- Traditional Bank Loans: Qualifying for a traditional term loan from financial institutions like banks and credit unions usually require a personal credit score above 680.
+They offer monthly payments, though some traditional lenders are going to a weekly periodic payment frequency for some small business loans.
 These loans aren’t typically available to business owners with bad credit.

 - Cash Flow Loans: These loans are often offered by online lenders and will be more familiar to the borrower used to working with a traditional bank or credit union.
-Repayment period, or term of the loan, can be anywhere from three months to four or five years depending on the lender.
+The term of the loan can be anywhere from three months to four or five years depending on the lender.
 And, like the other lenders mentioned, any origination fees, repayment terms, and available loan amounts will vary from lender to lender.
 An easy online-application and a quick answer on loan applications make an online loan or line of credit a popular option for many small business owners.

 There are a number of ways for a small business owner to borrow for fueling growth or funding other working capital needs in addition to credit card processing loans or a merchant cash advance.

 Some of these options will require a stronger credit profile than others.
-If you’re interested in seeing your free business credit scores, Nav can help.
+Nav can help you find financing options for your business.

 Nav’s Final Word: Credit Card Processing Financing

-Although it would be incorrect to refer to a merchant cash advance as a credit card processing loan because it’s not really a loan, but rather a cash advance based upon a business’ daily credit card receipts, it is a financing option available for a business looking for quick access to capital.
+It would be incorrect to refer to a merchant cash advance as a credit card processing loan because it’s not really a loan, but rather a cash advance based upon a businesses’ credit card or online sales receipts, it is a financing option available for a business looking for quick access to capital.
 It does, however, come at a premium cost.

 It’s important to make sure you understand that there are distinct differences between a merchant cash advance and a business loan and that costs are expressed differently and repayment is also handled differently.

 Not all MCAs or MCA providers are created equally either.
 Costs, fees, repayment terms, and even customer service can vary widely.
-One of the lending and credit experts at Nav can help you determine if this type of financing is right for you and your business—or if something else would be a better fit.
+The lending and credit experts at Nav can help you determine if this type of financing is right for you and your business.